 If the plan year will end soon and you know that the health plans offered will change, go to question 16.
 If you don’t know, STOP and return form to employee.

-1 An employer-sponsored health plan meets the “minimum-value standard” if the plan’s share of the total allowed benefit costs covered by the plan is no less than 60 percent of such costs.
+- An employer-sponsored or other employment-based health plan meets the “minimum-value standard” if the plan’s share of the total allowed benefit costs covered by the plan is no less than 60 percent of such costs.
+For purposes of eligibility for the premium tax credit, to meet the “minimum-value standard,” the health plan must also provide substantial coverage of both inpatient hospital services and physician services.